Common Myths About EMDR Therapy (And What’s Actually True)

 The truth is, EMDR can be a gentle and deeply supportive process when it’s done at the right pace and with the right guidance.
 Understanding how it actually works can make it feel more approachable and grounded.
 Below are some of the most common myths—and what’s really true about EMDR therapy.

-Myth #1: EMDR Therapy Is Only for Trauma
+Myth 1: EMDR Is Only for Trauma

 EMDR was originally developed to help people heal from traumatic experiences, but its benefits reach far beyond PTSD.
 It’s also effective for anxiety, panic attacks, phobias, grief, chronic stress, and negative self-beliefs that stem from past experiences.
 In fact, a 2021 systematic review in Frontiers in Psychology found that EMDR significantly reduced symptoms of anxiety and depression—even in clients without a trauma history—by helping the brain process distress more adaptively.¹